-If you want to make it, you have to be fast and strong or you might get manhandles or get your doors blown off.
+If you want to make it, you have to be fast and strong or you might get manhandled or get your doors blown off.

-That said if you look around the internet for a strength program you can find some programs from some of the top colleges and even the pros.
-These are great, but the problem with most of them are way overly complicated to the point where you need your scientific calculator and a slide rule to figure to figure out what the heck you should be doing.
+That said if you look around the internet for a strength program you can find some college football weight training programs and even the pros.
+These are great, but the problem with most of them are way overly complicated to the point where you need your scientific calculator and a slide rule to figure out what the heck you should be doing.

 It’s either too complicated or you find someone who has taken a basic bodybuilding workout and called their “Football Training Program”.
 The problem is training for football and training for bodybuilding are 2 separate animals.
 Bodybuilding workouts are designed to build muscle while football players need strength, speed, explosiveness and endurance.
 That means you need a different workout program for football than you do for bodybuilding.

 Below we have put together what we feel is a solid and easy-to-follow offseason strength and conditioning program that effectively trains you the way a football player should train.
 If you are on summer break and playing football at Ohio State or are a member of the Chicago Bears you should probably read through their summer conditioning encyclopedia they give, otherwise, this should do well for you.